-TESOL majors require 12 credits of the same language.
+\TESOL majors require 12 credits of the same language.

 A course in Early Childhood or Child Development is required for applicants seeking certification in Early Childhood, Childhood Education and TESOL.
-A course in Adolescence Development required for applicants in the Adolescence Programs.

 Candidates should consult with the program chair or designee regarding acceptable academic concentrations or majors.
 A 30-credit major or equivalent in a liberal arts and science academic subject taught in secondary schools: